For those new to this website:

 September 25, 2022 – Sunday

 Home again, home again, jiggety jig…

 Coming to you today from Portland, Oregon

-In today’s newsletter I have included (linked above) all of the posts that I share with folks on social media when they ask for “what to buy” product recommendations — for safer choices for their families.
-This is not any sort of attempt at an exhaustive list – there are many, many more posts and articles on the Lead Safe Mama website discussing safer choices, but these are some of my top ones – with shopping lists, which is what so many readers ask for!
-[To learn how to search the website for all of the related posts to safer choices, click here.]
+In today’s newsletter, I have included (linked above) all of the articles that I share with folks on social media when they ask for “what to buy” product recommendations — for safer choices for their families.
+This is not any sort of attempt at an exhaustive list – there are many, many more articles on the Lead Safe Mama website discussing safer choices, but these are some of my top ones — with shopping lists, which is what so many readers ask for!
+(To learn how to search the website for all of the related articles to safer choices, click here.)

 - My guidelines for making safer choices for pots and pans for your family (with links at the bottom of the article to many safer choices that I recommend)